FriedrichtenHagen/react-ecommerce/README.md

 Frontend Functionality
 - favorites page user is not logged in: button to login
+- clicking favorite should not cause all hearts to rerender

 Mobile
 - make hearts bigger (hard to click)